 Contact us if there is something you are particulary interested in, and we'll let you know if we could do it during your stay.
 We are also eager to learn new skills, so give us a shout if you master an interesting skill, like for example welding, woodturning, carpentry, masonry, log or cob builing, blacksmithing, gardenwork, permaculture design, pressure-canning, preserving foods, beekeeping, meadmaking, pruning fruittrees, creative techniques, a language, an instrument, a sport, anything really :-) And if you don't master anything yet, but are eager to learn, that is fine too!

 We need help with household chores and farm chores inside and outside.
-We also need help looking after our pigs and our flocks of chickens, ducks, quails and turkeys.
+We also need help looking after our animals.